Bibiano Fernandes: Background

 Fernandes was born in Manaus and grew up in a neighborhood called Coroado with his family.
 Fernandes played soccer throughout his childhood.
-Due to an unhappy relationship, Fernandes' mother became depressed and eventually passed away for an unknown reason when he was seven.
+Bibiano Fernandes' mother fell ill and eventually died when he was seven years old.
 His father, Inacio, didn't want to raise the children, so Bibiano and his siblings were sent to live with their aunt in the Amazon rainforest, by the Ituxi River.
 However, Bibiano caught malaria during their stay in the rainforest and his father was alerted to bring him back to Manaus for treatment.
 After returning to Manaus, Fernandes attended school for the first time in his life at the age of nine.

-MMA career
+Mixed martial arts career

 At the age of 13, Bibiano was introduced to BJJ, but coming from a poor family he was unable to pay for training.
 His instructor said he'd continue to train him, as long as he cleaned the gym after the class.
 This gave Bibiano a profound respect and gratitude for the gym and what it taught.
-Bibiano says that he'd say to himself when he was a child "good job!
+Bibiano says that he'd say to himself when he was a child: "Good job!
 You held your ground and believed what you believed."